motine/Ohouse/README.md

 ## Architectural decisions

-Please see the `och` - `plugin.py` for considerations on how to protect information regarding authZ.
+* Please see the `och` - `plugin.py` for considerations on how to protect information regarding authZ.

-# Open issues

-**CH delegate**

-* if change is approved on wednesday 26th of Aug, rename the get methods to lookup
-* also if change is approved, change the lookup methods to return a dict of dicts not a list of dicts

-**MA delegate**

-* add parsing of the admin cert
-* see TODOs in the file